HOME-ARP: American Rescue Plan

 HOME-ARP Allocation Plan

-The City's HOME-ARP Allocation Plan was recently accepted and approved by HUD.
-City staff is currently developing policies and procedures as well as an application guidebook and an application for funding.
+The City's HOME-ARP Allocation Plan was approved by HUD in May 2023.
+Following the approval, City staff developed policies and procedures as well as an application guidebook and application for funding.

 The drafted HOME-ARP Allocation Plan was available for review and public comment through March 20, 2023.
 The plan includes a needs assessment and gaps analysis of housing and services benefiting individuals and families experiencing homelessness, at-risk of homelessness, fleeing or attempting to flee domestic violence / dating violence / stalking / sexual assault / and/or human trafficking, and facing other barriers to maintain housing stability.
 In the City’s HOME-ARP Survey, social service agencies provided feedback regarding the unmet needs and gaps for these populations as well as input on how to prioritize funding activities.
 In addition to analyzing local social service agency data obtained through the City’s HOME-ARP survey, the City reviewed shelter and housing inventory to help guide funding recommendations.